Black Hole--Entropy Container or Creator: Black Hole Entropy Emission

+Also we have $\tau=t/4M$.
+This metric has components which are continuous everywhere except at $\rho=0$, the horizon.

-This metric looks like the Schwarzschild metric with a horizon at $\rho=0$ where it is just a form of the Rindler metric, a coordinate transformation of a flat Minkowski spacetime.
-Outside $\rho=1$, it is again just flat spacetime in the usual Minkowski coordinates, but a different flat spacetime than at near the horizon.
-It is a metric which as we shall see has Hawking thermal radiation just as does the Schwartzschild metric.
-While the Schwarzschild metric has continuous potentials, from $r=2M$ to infinity this has a metric has a delta function curvature scalar at $\rho=1$, but since the metric is conformal flat, massless fields have the same field equations as does flat spacetime.
-The metric is a gluing together of two flat spacetimes, where $\rho=1$ is a curve of constant acceleration, on the inside ($\lim_{\epsilon\rightarrow 1} (1-|\epsilon|)$) and is a straight timelike geodesic for $\lim_{\epsilon\rightarrow 1} (1+|\epsilon|)$ (See reference \cite {toy} for and embedding of this spacetime into a 3-D Minkowski flat spacetime.
+This metric looks like the Schwarzschild metric with a horizon at $\rho=0$, but near the horizon, ($\rho<1$) it is just a form of the Rindler metric, a coordinate transformation of a flat Minkowski spacetime.
+Outside $\rho=1$, it is again just flat spacetime in the usual Minkowski coordinates, but a different flat spacetime than near the horizon.
+It is also a metric which, as we shall see, has Hawking thermal radiation just as does the Schwarzschild metric. \erase{While the Schwarzschild metric has continuous potentials} From $x=2M$ to infinity, this metric has a delta function curvature scalar at $\rho=1$.
+Since the metric is conformal flat, massless fields have the same field equations as they would have in flat spacetime.
+The metric is a glueing together of two flat spacetimes. \erase{, where} $\rho=1$ is a curve of constant acceleration as seen from $\rho<1$ and is a straight timelike geodesic for $\rho= 1$ as seen in the metric for $\rho>1.$ Reference\cite{toy} gives an embedding of this spacetime into a 3-D globally Minkowski flat spacetime.